 One lunch we had KFC.
 I have decided that Westerners have an additional love affair with trash.
 We make A LOT of it.
 It seems that fast foods equate to heaps of trash!!

 Thailand has banned the use of plastic bags at least in the stores and grocery stores.
 I like this idea of reusing corrugated boxes.
 I saw people putting in boxes and taking out boxes.

 We asked the hotel to call us a taxi to the bus station.
 She said that it would cost 100 Thai baht which is about $3.
 When the cabbie arrived, Rob asked how much it would be.
 Rob didn’t hear so well but the man said 60.
 Rob said no, that the lady said 100.
 The man laughed and said OK and away we went.

 We needed to buy bus tickets to Phitsanulok where we will then catch a train.
 It was a double decker.

 The only other seats were on the top level at the very back.
 Sign me up!
-Rob thought that I might be carsick.
-We waited with rest of the bus people.
+Rob thought that I might get carsick.
+We waited with the rest of the bus people.
 The bus terminal toilets had no water to flush or wash hands.
 I am very happy about our bus seating decision.

 The “bus attendant” brought us blankets, bottled water and chocolate chip cookies.
 WOW!
 Maybe we ARE royalty!
 It was four hours to Phitsanulok.